Josedav9/shipit/README.md

-# Slack bot with github integration
+# Slack bot with github integration xD

 Slack bot with github integrations is a slack bot that allow organizations to handle deployments and validate functionality before deploy to prodution enviroments.